 Chastain Park Playground – This new park was designed by kids, so you know it’s great.
 It’s also (primarily) in the shade.

 Chattahoochee Nature Center Butterfly Festival – (June 5 & 6, 2021) Live butterfly releases, butterfly encounters, arts and crafts, vendors, ice cream, live music…it’s a weekend of fantastic fun.

 Children’s Garden at Atlanta Botanical Gardens – The Children’s Garden has been revamped with exciting new features, a splash pad, and familiar favorites for summer.
-(The splash pad is currently closed due to COVID-19, but make sure to check their website for updates.)
+(The splash pad is currently closed, but make sure to check their website for updates.)

 Coca Cola Summer Film Festival at Fox Theatre – I love that summer offers a chance for the general public to experience Fox Theatre for an exceptional price.
 If you don’t want to bring the littles, this also makes a great summer date event.